-A number of maxima in the contour plot are seen with an F1-score around 70%, which are generated using the SRMR as the main method for classification.
-The optimizer is unable to find good classification results for the power onsets, as the maximum F1-score is around 20%.
+A number of maxima in the contour plot are seen with an f1-score around 70%, which are generated using the SRMR as the main method for classification.
+The optimizer is unable to find good classification results for the power onsets, as the maximum f1-score is around 20%.
 This is unsurprising, as this metric will only select a good frame if its power exceeds the previous frame's power by a certain factor.
 For periods of continued speech, the subsequent frame-to-frame power ratio will not be very high, and so a large amount of audio frames containing speech will be rejected.

-The relationship of the frame size and step size to the classification performance is more difficult to establish, as compared to the thresholds in Fig 10.
+The relationship of the frame size and step size to the classification performance is more difficult to establish, as compared to the thresholds in Fig 8.

-5.2.3 Joint optimization results.
+5.2.3 Joint Optimization Results

 The individual tasks generate different results for the best set of parameters ω{best} .
 In order to accomplish both tasks effectively, the joint objective function will need to be optimized.
-The joint objective function is run through the same TPE optimization pipeline for 5000 iterations and generates results as in Fig 11.
+The joint objective function is run through the same TPE optimization pipeline for 5000 iterations.